lexemlang/lexem/README.md

 # Lexem language

-> THIS IS A WORK IN PROGRESS, STAY TUNED!!
+> THIS IS A WORK IN PROGRESS!!
+DON'T USE LEXEM IN PRODUCTION!!

 Lexem is a script language which has the ability to parse textual inputs based on custom grammars.
 Like [Regular Expressions](https://www.regular-expressions.info/), Lexem allows the developer to define specific sequences of tokens that define the grammar Lexem must follow to parse the inputs.